 “And it ought to be remembered that there is nothing more difficult to take in hand, more perilous to conduct, or more uncertain in its success, than to take the lead in the introduction of a new order of things.
 Because the innovator has for enemies all those who have done well under the old conditions, and lukewarm defenders in those who may do well under the new.” —Machiavelli, The Prince, 1552

-The rising hostility from the Left resonates with violence that, when associated with increased factional discord, is becoming a clear and present danger.
+When associated with rising factional discord, the increased hostility from the Left resonates a violence that is becoming a clear and present danger.

 This paper will provide an estimate of the current situation that transcends well-travelled two-party political narratives.
 The objective is to provide a strategic understanding of the Left that baselines the current situation to enable directionality, predictability, and actionability.
 To that end, the estimate will use a political warfare analysis to reframe the political environment in order to provide timely anticipatory situational awareness in support of decision-making.